Hollabc-boye/LITA-DATA-ANALYSIS-CLASS-WORK-AND-ASSIGNMENT-H-R-DATA/README.md

 ### Data Collected and Source(s)
 ---
-The Data used here is named LITA H R Data.xlsx
-The data is shared by one of the Incubator Hub facilitators and uploaded to LITA Canvass LMS where it's downloaded.
-It's a human resources data with key fields such as employee demographic and other employee related fields
+The Data used is the record of ex and current employee compiled by the Human Resources (H.R), it's named LITA H R  Data.xlsx The data is shared by one of the Incubator Hub Data Analysis facilitators and uploaded to LITA Canvass LMS where it's downloaded.
+It's a data with key fields such as employee demographic and other employee related fields

-### Data Cleaning and preparations
+### Exploratory Data Analysis (EDA for short)
 ---
+This involved analysing and summarising of a dataset to uncover patterns, gain insights which answers some questions about the Data, such as:
+What is the Total Number of Employee?
+Which department has the highest attrition count?
+Which gender has the highest attrition?
+What age band (group) has the highest attrition?

+#### Data Collection, Cleaning and preparations
-The following steps were taken in analysing the data Loading and analysing of data
+The following steps were taken before analysing the data Loading and transforming of data
-Formatting of the uploaded data
-Checking and confirming column quality
-Transformation of Data
+Checking and confirming the data quality (by checkung the column quality, column profile and column distribution) Cleaning of the loaded data (by performing a promoter header due to improper heading of the loaded data) Analysing and Formatting of the loaded data (creating of conditional columnn for attrition count and changing the data type)

- #### Tools and Method Used
+##### Tools and Method Used
-Miscrosoft Excel Download Here
-- For Data Cleaning
-- For Analysis
-- For Visualization (Pivot Tables and Charts)
-SQL- Structured Query Language Download Here
-- For running of queries
 Power BI Download Here
+- For building a report
 - For creating a visualized dahsboard for interactive presentations Github Download Here
 - For Portofolio Building

+#### Exploratory Analysis
+To analyze and visualize a data, various features such as employe demographics, job roles, performance and retention are needed to explore to uncover insights.
+Key features to explore includes:

+- Total Number of Employee: The entire workforce count (both the current employees and employees who have left).
+This is needed to ascertain the level of retention in the organization.
+The Total Number of Employee according to the data is 1,470; Because this is a single value, I used a new card to visualize this report

+- Department that has the highest attrition: The department with the highest attrition number from the total attrition count.
+This is needed to determine if the cause of attrition is departmental or not.
+The department with the highest number is the R and D with 133 figure out of the total number of 237

+- The gender with the highest attrition: The gender that has the highest attrition.
+There is need to know if the attrition is gender based or not.
+The dataset showed that male has more attrition than female with 150 attrition count out of 237 attrition

+- The age band (group) with the highest attrition: This age group with the highest attrition to decide if the attrition is due to aging/retirement or other factors

-- ### Data Visualization
+### Data Visualization
 ---
-The Dashboard and Visualization Used
 Below is the screenshot of different charts visualizing various segement worked on with their values

 ![png](https://github.com/user-attachments/assets/b6ccf366-a8cb-4145-be48-2d9648232092)